 That was back in April.
 I don’t joke about the Small Fortress anymore, but I still think about it.
 And wonder.

 Now I lean over Gran’s sweet-smelling pot.
 “Gooseberries!
-Did you those?”
+Did you organize those?”

 “Of course not!”
 Gran pretends to be shocked.
 “These are from Herr Offenmal.
 The Germans need jam.”